giaBINF/Single-Cell-RNA-Seq/README.md

   <em><strong>Figure 4.</strong> UMAP visualization with automated cell type annotation using SingleR and the ImmGen reference.
 Each point represents a cell colored by predicted cell type.
 Labels indicate major populations including macrophages, monocytes, neutrophils, epithelial cells, and stromal cells.
 Some non-immune populations are broadly classified due to limitations of the immune-focused reference.</em>
 </p>

-SingleR annotation identified major immune populations including macrophages, monocytes, neutrophils, B cells, and dendritic cells (Figure 5).
-However, several non-immune clusters were misclassified due to the immune-only reference.
-Manual validation using marker gene expression corrected these assignments (Figure 6).
-Final annotations included 12 cell types spanning immune, epithelial, and stromal populations.
+SingleR automated annotation identified immune populations including macrophages, neutrophils, B cells, and dendritic cells (Figure 5).
+Non-immune clusters were labeled as "Stem cells" and "ILC" by SingleR.
+Manual inspection using a DotPlot of established markers (Figure 6) and FeaturePlots showed that the "Stem cells" cluster expressed Omp (olfactory marker protein) and was relabeled as olfactory sensory neurons, while the "ILC" cluster expressed Cd3d and Nkg7 and was relabeled as T/NK cells.
+The final annotation comprised 12 cell types: macrophages, neutrophils, T/NK cells, T cells, B cells, dendritic cells, epithelial cells, basal cells, olfactory sensory neurons, sustentacular cells, fibroblasts, and endothelial cells (Figure 2).

 <p align="center">
   <img src="figures/21_dotplot_markers-1.png" width="70%">